“Have humility in knowing that you’re not as great as you probably think you are – with all your flaws – but carry on and do your job.”

-Our age, like many that have come before us, is rife with boundless intrigue and complexity brought by the continual birth of new information at every moment, of every day.
-The stark difference we see today however is in the great magnitude and speed at which this reality is unfolding; there are simply more of us, digesting more information, at a rate faster than ever before.
+Our age, like many that have come before us, is rife with boundless intrigue and complexity brought by the continual birth of new information at every moment of every day.
+The stark difference we see today, however, is in the great magnitude and speed at which this reality is unfolding; there are simply more of us, digesting more information, at a rate faster than ever before.

 If anything, our time, more than ever, yearns for men and women who can give proper context and interpretation of information to transmute into deeper understanding of the human condition.

-Few occupations in society house the responsibility of such a task as journalism; a profession that is, today, largely predicated on speed of reporting, often at the expense of accuracy and true wisdom.
+Few occupations in society house the responsibility of such a task as journalism; a profession that is, today, largely predicated on the speed of reporting, often at the expense of accuracy and true wisdom.